ajtroxell/ws-theme-options/README.md

 #WS Theme Options

-Universal theme options providing advanced geolocation, icons, analytics, remarketing, and web font fields sitewide and post/page specific.
+Universal theme options providing advanced geolocation, app icons, custom dashboard and login logos, analytics, remarketing, and web font fields sitewide and post/page specific.
 For use in addition to a full featured SEO plugin such as Wordpress SEO by Yoast.

 ##Options